Frequently asked questions for MScR or PhD applications

 An initial research proposal that forms part of a PhD application should be between 600 and 1000 words in length.

-How many students are there on the PhD programme in the Bristol Dental School?
+How many students are there on the MScR/PhD programme in the Bristol Dental School?

 There are currently around 25 research students enrolled at the Bristol Dental School.
-More details can be found on the PhD profiles.
+More details can be found on our research profiles search engine.

 What is the research environment like in the Bristol Dental School?